JedWatson/classnames/README.md

 This version is slower (about 5x) so it is offered as an opt-in.

-To use the dedupe version with Node.js, Browserify, or webpack:
+To use the dedupe version with Node.js, or webpack:

 ```js
 import classNames from 'classnames/dedupe';